-This is a beautiful guesthouse, located in a 19th century mansion.
-The rooms are elegantly decorated and have a view on the vineyards of the estate.
-You also get a free tour in the château and the cellars, which are quite remarkable.
+This is a beautiful guesthouse, located in a 19th-century mansion.
+The rooms are elegantly decorated and have a view of the vineyards of the estate.
+You also get a free tour of the château and the cellars, which are quite remarkable.
 This is the closest hotel to Bordeaux, so if you want to visit Bordeaux and the Medoc area without changing your accommodation, this is a great option.
-Book it here

 Château La Tour Carnet

 If you want to feel like you’re staying in a real castle, this is your best option.
 Château La Tour Carnet is a famous winery located in one of Médoc’s oldest estates, a former medieval fortress.
-The amazing room decorations and the setting in a 12th century castle is an experience like no other in the Medoc area.
+The chateau’s room decoration highly contributes to the amazing experience.
 There are only two rooms in the chateau so it’s almost private.
-The stay here is not cheap but its truly exceptional!
-Book it here
+The stay here is not cheap but it’s truly exceptional!

 Château Pierre de Montignac

-This is a more simple and affordable place if you want to stay in a wine chateau.
+This is a simple and more affordable place if you want to stay in a wine chateau.
 The rooms are comfortable and clean and you get a nice breakfast in the morning.
-And you even get a gift bottle as a gift 🙂 Book it here
+And you even get a gift bottle as a gift 🙂

 Soulac sur mer – for a more lively stay